 There are several different types of inclusions including bearding, cavity, chip, cloud, crystal, feather, graining, indented natural, knot, needle, pinpoints and twinning wisps.

-Cavity: Just like in your teeth, a cavity inclusion is a deep, large opening in the diamond's surface.
-Cavities often occur during the polishing process and they tend to trap dirt and oil.
+- Cavity: Just like in your teeth, a cavity inclusion is a deep, large opening in the diamond’s surface.
+Cavities are large inclusions that often occur during the polishing process and they tend to trap dirt and oil.

-Feather: Depending upon the viewing angle, a feather inclusion can appear transparent or almost invisible.
-However, once the diamond catches the light, a small white crack or fracture is revealed.
+- Feather: Do you notice small inclusions?
+Depending upon the viewing angle, a feather inclusion can appear transparent or almost invisible.
+However, once the natural or lab diamond catches the light, a small white crack or fracture is revealed.
 Feather inclusions can cause durability issues and should generally be avoided.

-Graining: Appearing as faint lines or streaks, graining is caused by irregular crystal growth and is milky or hazy in appearance.
+- Graining: Are you seeing a slight inclusion?
+Appearing as faint lines or streaks, graining is caused by irregular crystal growth and is milky or hazy in appearance.

 What Are Some Diamond Buying Tips?